mrwm/ffckiframes/README.md

 # ffckiframes
-Right-click any iframes to remove it.
+Removes the first iframe from the page.
 Forked from the [firefox ffckoverlay extension](https://github.com/mashedkeyboard/ffckoverlays).